ISISComputingGroup/ibex_developers_manual/GUI_development/Getting_started/Building-the-GUI.md

 IBEX should now build but there will probably be some errors.
 You can clear them following the procedure below.

-**Important Note:** you will need JDK 1.8 or higher installed to launch the IBEX GUI successfully.
-You may be able to use JDK 1.7, but you will need to change the JDK compliance level in Eclipse from 1.8 -> 1.7, else the GUI will not launch.
+**Important Note:** you will need JDK 11 installed to launch the IBEX GUI successfully.

-**Additional Important Note:** you will need JDK 1.8 or higher installed to launch the **E4** IBEX GUI successfully.

 ### If you see a “Plugin execution not covered by lifecycle configuration” error
 1. From the menu bar choose: Window->Preferences